 - As a destination goal

 1. Track Form Conversions as Events

 With MonsterInsights, you can easily track form submissions as events without having you to touch a single line of code.
 All you have to do is install and activate the MonsterInsights Forms addon, no settings or configuration required.
 It just works out of the box.

 A few benefits of using the MonsterInsights Forms addon to track conversions are:

-- No thank you page or goal setup required: You don’t have to create a thank you page just for tracking form submissions.
+- No thank you page or goal setup required: You don’t have to set up a thank you page or a conversion goal for tracking form submissions.

-- Track all your forms out of the box: Just activate the addon for once and all forms you create on your site are tracked automatically in your Google Analytics account without any further step.
+- Track all your forms out of the box: Just activate the addon for once and all forms you create on your site will be automatically tracked in your Google Analytics account without any further step.

 - Supports your favorite contact form plugins: It works seamlessly with any WordPress form plugin, including WPForms, Gravity Forms, etc.

 How to Track Form Submissions as Events